-Up to 50% of education credit may be awarded to instructors of real estate appraisal courses.
+Up to 50% of the continuing education requirement, not to exceed 28 hours, may be awarded to instructors of real estate appraisal courses.
 To request such credit, the instructor must submit written verification from the department dean or other appropriate school official that includes the following:

-- Name of school:
+- Name of school;

 - Name of course;

 - OREA Approval number;

 - Date(s) the course was taught;

 - Course outline or other description detailing the specific topics covered; and

 - Date and original signature of the department dean or other appropriate school official signed under penalty of perjury.